-- Handwashing equals happiness: According to the Centers for Disease Control and Prevention, handwashing can prevent one in three diarrhea-related illnesses and one in five infections, including the flu.
+- According to the Centers for Disease Control and Prevention, handwashing can prevent one in three diarrhea-related illnesses and one in five infections, including the flu.

-- Beware the twin killers for kids: About 1.4 million children under age five die from diarrheal diseases and pneumonia — the two most deadly afflictions for children worldwide.
+- About 1.4 million children under age five die from diarrheal diseases and pneumonia — the two most deadly afflictions for children worldwide.

-- The dirty secret of public restrooms: The CDC reports that only 31 percent of men and 65 percent of women washed their hands after using a public restroom.
+- The CDC reports that only 31 percent of men and 65 percent of women washed their hands after using a public restroom.

-- Handwash your way to health: Using antibiotics creates antibiotic resistance.
-Handwashing prevents many sicknesses, so people need less antibiotics.
+- Using antibiotics creates antibiotic resistance.
+Handwashing prevents many illnesses, so people need less antibiotics.
 Therefore, less antibiotic resistance.

-- Sneezes are mini hurricanes: A typical human sneeze exits the body at about 200 miles per hour and emits around 40,000 droplets into the air.
+- A typical human sneeze exits the body at about 200 miles per hour and emits around 40,000 droplets into the air.